ravens/awesome-telco/README.md

 - [usrsctp](https://github.com/sctplab/usrsctp) - This is a userland SCTP stack supporting FreeBSD, Linux, Mac OS X and Windows.
 - [PySCTP](https://github.com/P1sec/pysctp) - PySCTP - SCTP bindings for Python.
 - [MTS: Multiprotocol Test Tool](https://github.com/ericsson-mts/mts) - MTS (Multi-protocol Test Suite) is a multi-protocol testing tool specially designed for telecom IP-based architectures (see above "Features" section for more details).

+### VoWiFi/VoLTE

+- [SWu-IKEv2](https://github.com/sysmocom/SWu-IKEv2) - This is a SWu client emulator done in python3 that establishes an IKEv2/IPSec tunnel with an ePDG.
+This application implements not only the control plane of SWu (IKEv2) but also the user plane (IPSec).

 ### Diameter